 The result counts: efficient and effective prevention of software failures

 The FEA can now identify code errors more easily during testing, which further reduces software malfunctions.
-In addition, it will be easier to avoid similar issues in the future by recognising sources of error more reliably before the release of the software through patterns and rule violations hidden in the code.
+In addition, it will be easier to avoid similar issues in the future by recognizing sources of error more reliably before the release of the software through patterns and rule violations hidden in the code.

 After two months of deployment, the system has already found useful rules for functional and non-functional requirements.
 For example, the system detects if code used for closing a transaction is missing and thus prevents performance issues.
 In addition, the system indicates if existing helper methods can solve a problem, which provides a simpler solution than repeatedly re-coding the same issue.

-The Collaborative approach
+The Collaborative Approach

 The Collaborative Business ExperienceTM is central to Capgemini philosophy and a pillar of our service delivery.